 What is Team Building?

-In the most general sense, team building encompasses anything that you can do as a team to make the team more effective.
-So why don’t lap sits and team games count as team building?
+In the most general sense, it encompasses anything that you can do as a team to make it more effective.
+So why don’t lap sits and team games count?
 Because – as you and I should both know – the truth is that exercises like those do very little to make your team more effective.

 If we dig a little deeper, though, you’ll find that team building targets one specific component of teams that is absolutely foundational to their performance – team relationships.